 Related: See 10 Hatch Chile Recipes

-Unless you already buy your chiles roasted, you will want to roast them yourself – which includes throwing them on a baking sheet in your oven under the broiler until the skins char.
+Unless you already buy your chiles roasted, you will want to roast them yourself.
+That includes throwing them on a baking sheet in your oven under the broiler until the skins char.

-After a few minutes, use the tons and flip them over to roast the other side.
+After a few minutes, use the tongs and flip them over to roast the other side.
 If you use a rimmed baking sheet, you can keep the small amount of juice from roasting them and use them to make french fries or homemade tortilla chips – they will have a really nice kick in flavor.

 Just don’t do what I did and roast them at night.. when everyone is getting ready for bed.
 Because I have done that… and that was probably the biggest marital mistake of my life.
 I get the urge to start large projects very late at night and I threw all of the chiles on the baking sheet and put them under the roaster.

-If you are starting from chiles that have been roasted, this recipe is incredibly easy ~ you probably won’t go back to buying enchilada sauce in store because you can make this in large batches and freeze for when you need to use it.
+If you are starting from chiles that have been roasted, this recipe is incredibly easy.
+You probably won’t go back to buying enchilada sauce in store because you can make this in large batches and freeze for when you need to use it.

 - 1/2 tsp cumin

 - 1.5 C. chicken broth

 - 1.5 C. Hatch green chiles roasted, peeled, seeded &amp; chopped

 - 2 Tbsp unsalted butter